 Virtual Queue Boarding Pass System

-The Virtual Queue Boarding System at Walt Disney World is in place for Rise of the Resistance and Remy’s Ratatouille Adventure.
+The Virtual Queue Boarding System at Walt Disney World previously was in place for Rise of the Resistance and Remy’s Ratatouille Adventure.
+When Guardians of the Galaxy Cosmic Rewind Roller Coaster in EPCOT opens on May 27, 2022, it will open with a Virtual Queue.
+And as an individual Lightning Lane pass sometime after.
 Disney’s virtual queue is available through the My Disney Experience App and involves accessing boarding passes at certain drop times.
-Check out our Rise of the Resistance Boarding Pass Tips to get a feel for how you can prepare to snag boarding passes for these two rides when you’re competing with thousands of other guests for a spot.
+Check out our Virtual Boarding Pass Guide to get a feel for how to compete with thousands of other guests for a spot.

 Lightning Lane Pass